Freedom for All Americans Education Fund Team

 Director of Public Education • Email

-Rodrigo Heng-Lehtinen is a transgender LGBT policy and advocacy expert.
-His wide-reaching experience in the LGBT movement has covered field organizing, leadership development, fundraising, and media advocacy.
-He has previously worked with GLAAD, the Transgender Law Center, Gender Justice LA, and the National LGBTQ Task Force.
-In past roles, he trained over 650 volunteers to canvass and over 600 volunteers to phone bank on groundbreaking nondiscrimination and marriage equality campaigns, and organized leadership development programs in transgender communities and LGBT communities of color, honing new strategies for social change.
+Rodrigo Heng-Lehtinen is an LGBT policy, advocacy, and messaging expert.
+As a transgender man, his wide-ranging experience in the LGBT movement has covered field organizing, leadership development, fundraising, and media advocacy.
+He previously worked with GLAAD, the Transgender Law Center, Gender Justice LA, and the National LGBTQ Task Force.
+In past roles, he trained thousands of volunteers to canvass and phone bank on groundbreaking nondiscrimination and marriage equality campaigns, and organized leadership development programs in transgender communities and LGBT communities of color, honing new strategies for social change.

 Rodrigo graduated from Brown University and lives in Miami, Florida.